Next CAFE Thursday, January 23, 5:30-7:30pm

 Light meal and childcare provided.
 Transportation available upon request.

-This is a great evening out for adults - share a meal, meet other Mays parents, learn about Title I, and join the discussion about what matters in education!
+This is a great evening out for adults - share a meal, meet other Mays parents, and join the discussion about what matters in education!
 Your voice is needed around the table.

 Read on for a history of CAFE and parent voice at Mays.